Ancient universities of Scotland: Funding and finances

-The total annual income for the ancient universities for 2021–22 was £2.75 billion of which £631.8 million was from research grants and contracts, with an operating deficit of £247.8 million.
-The universities hold a total endowment value of £938 million and net assets of £4.17 billion. £508.4 million was received from the Scottish Funding Council via grants and £110.2 million was received from tuition fees of Scotland-domiciled students.
-Further tuition fees of £142.9 million was received from students from the rest of the United Kingdom and £787 million was received from overseas students.
-The table below is a record of each ancient universities' financial data for the 2021–22 financial year:
+The total annual income for the ancient universities for 2023–24 was £2.911 billion of which £683.5 million was from research grants and contracts, with an operating surplus of £831.9 million.
+A total of £1.165 billion was from tuition fees and education contracts, with £94.6 million received from students domiciled in Scotland, £142.9 million from students from the rest of the United Kingdom and £861.5 million was received from overseas students.
+A further £511.5 million was received from funding body grants.

+The universities hold a total endowment value of £1.034 billion and total net assets of £5.342 billion.
+The table below is a record of each ancient universities' financial data for the 2023–24 financial year: